Moranilt/Moranilt/README.md

 I have huge experience in front-end development(Typescript, React, NextJS).
-I've made my own library of components(TS, React, Babel, Storybook) at the company to make front-end development more covient and also to help designers to systemize their templates using components.
+I've made my own library of components(TS, React, Babel, Storybook) at the company to make front-end development more convenient and also to help designers to systemize their templates using components.

 <!---
 Moranilt/Moranilt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.